TerrorSquad/ansible-post-installation/README.md

 ansible --version
 ```

-It should print out something like this:
+It should print out something similar to this this:
 ```bash
 ansible [core 2.11.3]
   config file = /etc/ansible/ansible.cfg